Last updated

 • Right to Access: Request a copy of your personal data.

-• Right to Rectification: Correct inaccurate or incomplete data
+• Right to Rectification: Correct inaccurate or incomplete data.

 • Right to Erasure: Request data deletion where legally applicable.